-1. The BCARCC does not "grant" or "approve" coordination of fixed frequency Amateur stations, but does register coordination.
-The final decision regarding operation of a fixed-frequency Amateur radio station lies with the federal government licensing authority (currently Industry Canada), and ultimately involves only the licensing authority and the licensee.
+- 1. The BCARCC does not "grant" or "approve" coordination of fixed frequency Amateur stations but does register coordination.
+The final decision regarding operation of a fixed-frequency Amateur radio station lies with the federal government licensing authority, currently Innovation, Science and Economic Development Canada (ISED), and ultimately involves only the licensing authority and the licensee.
 However, the BCARCC exists as a voluntary coordinating body set up by and for Amateurs, whose purpose is to gather and make available information regarding current and proposed use of fixed frequencies for operations in the Amateur service in and adjacent to British Columbia.
-The BCARCC, through its appointed Coordinators, is able to provide advice and assistance regarding the selection of frequencies, sites, antennas and other technical details relative to establishing a fixed-frequency Amateur radio station in a manner which will avoid or minimize conflict between Amateur operations.

-- 2. BCARCC Coordinators are appointed by the directors of the Council on the basis of the Coordinators' knowledge and experience in spectrum utilization, including propagation of radio signals at VHF and higher frequencies, knowledge of the geography and terrain of the area for which they are responsible, and their ability to manage a complex database.
+The BCARCC, through its appointed Coordinators, is able to provide advice and assistance regarding the selection of frequencies, sites, antennas and other technical details relative to establishing a fixed-frequency Amateur radio station in a manner which will avoid or minimize interference between Amateur operations. - 2.
+BCARCC Coordinators are appointed by the directors of the Council on the basis of the Coordinators' knowledge and experience in spectrum utilization, including propagation of radio signals at VHF and higher frequencies, knowledge of the geography and terrain of the area for which they are responsible, and their ability to manage a complex database.
 That knowledge, experience and ability is made available for the benefit of all Amateurs.
-Amateurs wishing to operate fixed-frequency stations are encouraged to take advantage of the services of the Coordinator in their area before applying for registration of coordination, both to minimize the potential for conflict to existing operations and to provide a basis for avoiding future conflict to their own operations. - 3.
-Frequency coordination is a process through which the licensee of a radio station proposing to operate on a fixed frequency agrees to use a selected: - a. transmit and receive operating frequency; - b. location (geographical coordinates and ground elevation above mean sea level): - c. coverage pattern (antenna elevation above ground level, directivity, and effective radiated power); - d. mode of operation (voice, packet, etc.); and - e. access coding, if applicable such that the potential for conflict between users of the coordinated radio station and users of other stations using the same or adjacent frequencies is minimized.
+Amateurs wishing to operate fixed-frequency stations are encouraged to take advantage of the services of the Coordinator in their area before applying for a licence, both to minimize the potential for interference to existing operations and to provide a basis for avoiding future interference to their own operations.

+3. Frequency coordination is a process through which the licensee of a radio station proposing to operate on a fixed frequency agrees to use a selected:

+- a. transmit and receive operating frequency; - b. location (geographical coordinates and ground elevation above mean sea level);

+c. coverage pattern (antenna elevation above ground level, expected coverage area, d. mode of operation (voice, packet, digital mode, etc.); and e. access coding, if applicable such that the potential for interference between users of the coordinated radio station and users of other stations using the same or adjacent frequencies is minimized.